Denford Park

-The estate lies near to the A4 road, and is located approximately 1.5 mi north-east of Hungerford.
+The village lies near to the A4 road, and is located approximately 1.5 mi north-east of Hungerford.
 Denford House was extended in 1832 for George Henry Cherry who bought it from William Hallett Esq the original owner, being designed by the architect, Jeffery Wyattville.
 It was the home of Apsley Cherry-Garrard, the Antarctic explorer.
 Between 1967 and 2002, the building housed Norland College.

 In 2002, Denford Park was purchased by Faisal bin Salman bin Abdulaziz Al Saud and is the location of his Denford Stud.